ddrazir/alarm4pi/README.md

-alarm4pi monitors the state of a presence-detection sensor (PIR sensor) and when it is activated, a notification is sent to the user's mobile phone through the Internet and a photograph is taken by means of the Raspberry Pi's camera and stored in the 'captures' directory. alarm4pi also implement a web streaming server so the user can remotelly watch through the Raspberry Pi camera at any moment and manage the state of the alarm system and activate/deactivate ralays connected to the Raspberry Pi's GPIO pins.
+alarm4pi monitors the state of a presence-detection sensor (PIR sensor) and when it is activated, a notification is sent to the user's mobile phone through the Internet and a photograph is taken by means of the Raspberry Pi's camera and stored in the 'captures' directory of alarm4pi.
+Besides, this photo is inmediatelly uploaded to the Owncloud server specified by the user. alarm4pi also implement a web streaming server so the user can remotelly watch through the Raspberry Pi camera at any moment and manage the state of the alarm system and activate/deactivate ralays connected to the Raspberry Pi's GPIO pins.